yamcs/yamcs/docs/server-manual/links/ccsds-frame-processing.rst

 ``ABSOLUTE`` means that the frames will be sent according to the priority set on each Virtual Channel (set by the ``priority`` parameter).
 This means that as long as a high priority VC has commands to be sent, the lower priority VC will not release any command.

 ``POLLING_VECTOR`` means that a polling vector will be built and each Virtual Channel will have the number of entries in the vector according to its priority.
-The multiplexing algorithm will cycle throgugh the vector releasing the first command available.
+The multiplexing algorithm will cycle through the vector releasing the first command available.
 For example if there are two VCs VC1 with priority 2 and VC2 with priority 4, the polling vector will look like: [VC1, VC1, VC2, VC2, VC2, VC2].
 This means that if both VCs have a high number of frames to be sent, the multiplexer will send 2 frames from VC1 followed by 4 from VC2 and then again.
 If however VC2 has only one frame to be sent, it will lose its other three slots for that cycle and the multiplexer will go back to sending two frames from VC1.